pilsnerdrinker/ping-monitor/README.md

 It shows the current ms, packet loss, and a trend graph in a small always-on-top overlay that stays out of your way while gaming.
 No installation required.
 For Windows.

+## Download

+Get `PingMonitor.exe` from [Releases](../../releases).
+**The single exe is all you need** — no installation, no other files required.
+On first launch, Windows may show "Windows protected your PC" — click "More info" → "Run anyway" (see Notes below).

 ## Features

 - Presets for the 4 FF14 DCs (Elemental / Gaia / Mana / Meteor).
 IPs can be added, edited, or removed